Skip to content

 Einführung: Partizipien als Adjektive

-The SLEEPING child.
-The BROKEN window.
+The sleeping child.
+The broken window.
 Participles can work as adjectives!
 German uses Partizip I (schlafend) for ongoing actions and Partizip II (gebrochen) for completed states.

 German: das schlafende Kind (Partizip I + adjective ending), das gebrochene Fenster (Partizip II + adjective ending).
 Both need adjective endings!